microsoft/tilecode/manual.md

 ## Step 4: React to the board

 Press the **B** button to return to the rule editor.
-We will now modify the rule so that the player could only walk on grass tiles.
+We will now modify the rule so that the player can only walk on grass tiles.
 In the **When** section, select the tile to the right of the player sprite and add the grass tile by putting a green check mark on the grass background, as shown below.
 The **Do** section will not change.

 ![hello_grass_predicate](pics/helloGrass.png)